ericsonga/TeacherCSP/_sources/CSPStringDecisions/ch13_exercises.rst

         .. tab:: Question

             Complete the code to get user input, and make choices based off the input.
+The input should either be "in", "left", or "right"; make sure the user knows that.

             .. activecode::  ch13ex4q
                 :nocodelens: